 - Transport specimens, laboratory items, or pharmacy items, ensuring proper documentation and delivery to authorized personnel.

-Skills Needed to be a Nursing Assistant
+Qualities of a Nursing Assistant

 Service Orientation: Actively looking for ways to help people.